 This section details why and how Cayman became a global financial centre and provides some background information on Cayman's financial services industry.
 We have written an overview of the banking, fund management, captive insurance and trust industries, companies, structured finance, currency and the Cayman Island's Stock Exchange.

-Despite it being five years since the onset of the global economic meltdown which started in August 2007, the Cayman Islands financial services sector continues to grow steadily.
-Cayman remains the domicile of choice for offshore funds with approximately 100 new funds being launched on a monthly basis during the last year.
-The total number of funds registered with the Cayman Islands Monetary Authority reached 10,871 in the second quarter of 2012, marking a new high and an increase of almost 900 over the previous three months.
+The Cayman Islands financial services sector continues to grow steadily and Cayman remains the domicile of choice for offshore funds.
+The total number of funds registered with the Cayman Islands Monetary Authority reached 10,932 in the first quarter of 2013.

 On the dark and moonless night of the 8th of February 1794, a navigational error resulted in ten British ships, including a Royal Navy vessel (HMS Convert), being wrecked on the treacherous coral reefs off East End, Grand Cayman.
 The local people saved everyone aboard the ships, including, so the story goes, a royal prince.
 When Britain's King George III heard of this act of gallantry, he is said to have decreed that the people of the Cayman Islands should forever be free from taxes and war conscription.
 There is no doubt that the Wreck of the Ten Sails actually took place but there is no documented evidence of the royal decree, however, this has not stopped the story becoming one of Cayman's favourite legends.